What Bond Yields Are Saying About Trump And Inflation

 This “nominal” yield can be broken into two parts for further analysis of what financial markets appear to be saying about the expected real economic growth of the US economy and expectations about the inflation that will go along with this growth.

-A proxy for the expected real economic growth of the US economy is the yield on the US Treasury Inflation Protected securities, in this case the yield on the 10-year TIPs.
+A proxy for the expected real economic growth of the US economy is the yield on the US Treasury Inflation Protected securities, in this case, the yield on the 10-year TIPS.

-Just before the presidential election the yield on the 10-year TIPs was approximately 10 basis points or 0.10 percent.
+Just before the presidential election, the yield on the 10-year TIPS was approximately 10 basis points or 0.10 percent.

 Yesterday, the yield was 45 basis points or 0.45 percent.

-Given that the real economic growth of the US economy since the end of the Great Recession has be an annual compound rate of 2.1 percent and the Federal Reserve projections for the future seem to expect nothing better, the use of the TIPs yield as a proxy for the market’s expectation of future economic growth may seem a bit off.
+Given that the real economic growth of the US economy since the end of the Great Recession has been an annual compound rate of 2.1 percent and the Federal Reserve projections for the future seem to expect nothing better, the use of the TIPS yield as a proxy for the market’s expectation of future economic growth may seem a bit off.

-I have argued over the past several years that the reason that the yield on the TIPs securities are so low is due to the flow of risk averse international funds into safe haven investments.
+I have argued over the past several years that the reason that the yield on the TIPS are so low is due to the flow of risk-averse international funds into safe-haven investments.
 The United States has been one of the primary safe haven markets for these funds over the past six or seven years.

-One can track the movements in the yield on the TIPs with movements of international funds in and out of the United States.
-This is the major reason why TIPs yields have been so low with shorter-term maturities falling below zero.
+One can track the movements in the yield on the TIPS with movements of international funds in and out of the United States.
+This is the major reason why TIPS yields have been so low with shorter-term maturities falling below zero.

-For example, just before the presidential election, the yield on the 5-year TIPs was –0.43 percent and closed just above zero percent on this past Monday.
+For example, just before the presidential election, the yield on the 5-year TIPS was –0.43 percent and closed just above zero percent on this past Monday.
 This yield has bobbed up above zero and just below zero ever since the election.

-In February, I argued that the rise in TIPs yields since the election was due to these international funds flowing back out of the US as concerns arose in the investment community about the stability of the newly elected president.
+In February, I argued that the rise in TIPS yields since the election was due to these international funds flowing back out of the US as concerns arose in the investment community about the stability of the newly elected president.
 The data indicate that this continues to be the case up to the present time.

-One might note that the decline in the value of the US dollar has tracked the rise in the yield on TIPs since the presidential election last November.
+One might note that the decline in the value of the US dollar has tracked the rise in the yield on TIPS since the presidential election last November.

 So, since just before the presidential election, the nominal yield on the 10-year Treasury note has risen about 55 basis points.

-The yield on the 10-year TIPs has risen about 35 basis points.
+The yield on the 10-year TIPS has risen about 35 basis points.

 The other 20 basis point increase in the yield on the 10-year Treasury came from an increase in inflationary expectations.